actions/partner-runner-images/images/arm-ubuntu-22-image.md

 - Yarn
 - zip

-## Not installed software
+## Omitted software

-This section lists tools which are installed on [Ubuntu 22.04 X64 image](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2204-Readme.md) provided by GitHub but not installed on the current image.
+This section lists tools which are installed on [Ubuntu 22.04 X64 image](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2204-Readme.md) provided by GitHub but omitted from the current image.

 -  Tools that are not supported on Arm architecture
     - Android SDK